The Most Perfect 3 Days in Miami Itinerary

 The museum's permanent and temporary exhibitions feature the U.S. Latino experience and perspectives from Latin America, the Caribbean, and the African diaspora.

-☂️ Visit Pérez Art Museum Miami with an experience
+☂️ Visit Pérez Art Museum Miami with a tour

 Phillip and Patricia Frost Museum of Science